User Authentication

 }

-The login page will then call the client redirect URI, passing the code as a query parameter; using curl:
+The login page will then call the client redirect URI, passing the code

 curl "http://localhost:8080/receiveAuthCode?code=aze4a57edf5h"

-3 - Retrieving the access token and refresh token
+3 - Retrieving the access token and refresh token¶

-Once the client is called on its redirect URI, it should recover the authorization code passed as the code query parameter and issue a call to the login server to get access to the tokens.
+Once the client is called on its redirect URI, it should recover the authorization code passed as the code

-The call is FORM POST call to the token endpoint where the client passes:
+call to the token endpoint where the client passes:

-• its 3 credentials,
+- its 3 credentials,

-• the authorization code in the code parameter,
+- the authorization code in the

-• a grant_type parameter with value fixed to authorization_code
+parameter with value fixed toauthorization_code

 Using curl: